 (PS – the more noise canceling they are the better.)

 My coworking space is pretty open and spacious and the community areas are rather large.
 As a result, there’s a lot of little corners or chairs I can use to work.
 Sometimes that means going to the community table in the back.
 Other times it looks like working from the kitchen.
 It really just depends on where people aren’t congregating that day.

-Of course, this totally depends on your coworking space and its floor plan.
+Of course, this totally depends on your coworking space features and its floor plan.
 I know there are others that have less open space and therefore this becomes more difficult.

 Use tools that are designed to help you focus.

 There are plenty of online tools you can use to help you focus.
 For example, you can use SelfControl for Mac to block websites during set periods of time.
 You can also use productivity playlists on Spotify or services like Brain.fm to help you focus.